ZihaoXie/DDQNCC1/CybORG/README.md

 Install CybORG locally using pip

 ```
-# from the /CybORG directory has Requirements.txt
+# from the /CybORG (which directory has Requirements.txt)
 pip install -e .
 ```
 ## Train The agent(DDQN/RNNDQN)